ilcardella/TradingBot/README.md

 # Dependencies

-- Python 3.4+
+- Python 3.5+
+- Pipenv

-View file `requirements.txt` for the full list of dependencies.
+View file `Pipfile` for the full list of required python packages.

 # Install

-TradingBot can be controlled by the `trading_bot.py` script which provides several commands to perform different actions.
-To display the available commands run:
+First if you have not yet done so, install python 3.5+ and pipenv
 ```
-./trading_bot.py --help
+sudo apt-get update && sudo apt-get install python3 python3-pip
+sudo -H pip3 install -U pipenv
 ```

-After cloning this repo in your workspace you should prepare the environment:
+Clone this repo in your workspace and setup the python virtual environment by running the following commands in the repository root folder
 ```
-./trading_bot.py --prepare
+pipenv install
 ```
-You can install development packages with the flag `--prepare-dev`
+You can install development packages adding the flag `--dev`

 The following step is to install TradingBot:
 ```
-sudo ./trading_bot.py --install
+sudo ./install.py
 ```

 All necessary files are copied in ``/opt/TradingBot`` by default.
 It is recommended to add this path to your ``PATH`` environment variable.

-The last step is to set file permissions on the installed folders for your user with the following command:
+The last step is to set file permissions for your user on the installed folders with the following command:
 ```
 sudo chown -R $USER: $HOME/.TradingBot
 ```